 - Managing various health conditions at once, or the Multi-complexity of an older adult’s health picture

-If you would like to make an appointment with our geriatrics team, visit our website or give us a call at (954) 255-7310.
+If you would like to make an appointment with our geriatrics team, give us a call at (954) 255-7310.

 Walk-ins are welcome, same-day appointments are available.
 We are open during weekdays and on Saturdays in our Plantation office.